-For testing our strategy and comparing it to other methods we used the real instances of the Traveling Visitor Problem, which were made from official tourist maps of cities of Koper, Belgrade and Venice.
-In the instance of Belgrade two different cases were made and they differed in the size of the problem, i.e. the number of vertices in the graph.
+For testing our strategies, described in Section 3 we used the real instances of the Traveling Visitor Problem, which were made from official tourist maps of cities of Koper, Belgrade and Venice.
+In the Belgrade example two different cases were made and they differed in the size of the problem, i.e. the number of vertices in the graph.
 From the publicly available library, TSPLIB, of sample benchmarks for the TSP and related problems, two instances of the symmetric traveling salesman problem were taken, modified and tested.

 Altogether 5 instances were tried out, with different sizes which range from 120 to 1002 vertices per instance.
 We compared two methods for solving the traveling visitor problem.
-The first method is the naïve algorithm, shown in Algorithm 1.
-The second tested method is the koper algorithm, shown in Algorithm 2.
+The first method is the Naïve algorithm, shown in Listing 1.
+The second tested method is the Koper algorithm, shown in Listing 2.
 For solving the TSP, as one step in both algorithms, we used the Concorde Algorithm, presented in Section 1.
 Furthermore, for solving the APSP, as a part of both algorithms, we used the Adapted Floyd-Warshall algorithm, which was presented in Section 3.1.